 Once all the proper set up has been done, it’s time to load your car onto the tow dolly!
 Here are all the essential steps you need to take to get your car fully loaded onto your tow dolly.

-- Park your car and tow dolly on a flat surface, and have them aligned with each other
+- Park your car and tow dolly on a flat, firm surface, and have them aligned with each other

 - Extend the ramps of your tow dolly, and lay the tire straps flat on the ground

 - Slowly drive your car up the ramp, so it locks securely on the ramp

 - Make sure you drive off the front of the dolly.

 - If you have a locking column it must be left unlocked to use the “ EZE-TOW “ Car Tow Dolly.

 - Park your car, and be sure to apply the parking brake

 - Once you’ve loaded your vehicle, it’s time to secure your car – you can read the instructions on how to strap down a car tow dolly easily and efficiently

 - After following all the proper steps, make sure your car is in park and that the brake has been released.
 Your steering column must be unlocked.

 - Drive your RV around the block to ensure everything is set to go.